KizzyCode/serde_dynamic_typing-rust/README.md

 representation for custom serializers etc.

 ## Why?
-Since Rust is a compiled language, it makes runtime inspection and modification basically impossible.
-There are powerful alternatives such as `Box<dyn Any>` or `serde`, however the first is mostly used to implement dynamic interfaces, the latter is mostly designed to offer (de-)serialization of predefined static data structures.
+Since the Rust compiler erases most type information, it makes runtime inspection and modification basically impossible.
+There are some powerful ways such as the `Any`-trait or `serde`, however the first is mostly useful to implement dynamic interfaces whereas the latter is designed to offer (de-)serialization of predefined static data structures.

 `serde_dynamic_typing` sits somewhere in the middle: On one side it behaves similar to `Any` since it offers a simplified type model which can be used to build and inspect nearly arbitrarily complex data structures dynamically at runtime.
-On the other side it strives to be compatible with `serde` and `serde_derive`, so that you can transform supported Rust types and structs to `AnyValue` and vice-versa.
+On the other side it strives to be compatible with `serde` and `serde_derive`, so that you can transform existing Rust types and structs to `AnyValue` and vice-versa.

-Furthermore it can also serve as a simplifying abstraction layer for `serde`: While `serde` is extremely versatile and efficient, it also requires more a complex type model and implementation.
-If you just want to write a simple (de-)serializer without the need for the efficiency and features `serde` offers, `serde_dynamic_typing` can greatly simplify the implementation.
+Furthermore it can also serve as a simple abstraction layer for `serde`: While `serde` is extremely versatile and efficient, it also requires a more complex type model and implementation.
+If you just want to write a simple (de-)serializer without the need for the full efficiency and features `serde` offers, `serde_dynamic_typing` can greatly simplify the implementation.